facebookresearch/AugLy/augly/image/README.md

 # Image

 ## Installation
-If you want to use the image augmentations from AugLy, you can install using the following command:
+If you would like to use the image augmentations, please install AugLy using the following command:
 ```bash
 pip install augly
 ```